Questions to Ask Before Buying Cyber Security Insurance

 What Security Measures Are You Taking to Protect Your Network Right Now?

-Examine your current infrastructure to see how current and secure it is, since this will help you determine whether your coverage will be more costly.
+Examine your current infrastructure to see how current and secure it is since this will help you determine whether your coverage will be more costly.
 What additional kind of protection does your network have to protect itself from cyber threats besides antivirus and anti-malware?

 Do you have anti-phishing email screening measures in place?
 Do you run scans on the dark web?
-Is your firm committed to informing employees about cyber security best practises, such as how to develop a strong password?
+Is your firm committed to informing employees about cyber security best practices, such as how to develop a strong password?
 When reviewing your network, these are just a handful of the questions you should ask.

 If your cyber security isn't up to par, you could be inviting a hacker in, increasing the chances of a data breach.
-Your premiums may soon rise if your organization suffers additional data breaches after subscribing with a cyber insurer.
+Your premiums may soon rise if your organization suffers additional data breaches after subscribing to a cyber insurer.

 Requirements for Cyber Insurance Policies